parsimonhi/animCJK/README.md

 SVG files are stored in several folders.

-The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), 116 Japanese "hyōgai Kanji", 43 components, and 35 strokes.
-As a result, svgsJa folder contains 3193 characters.
+The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), 148 Japanese "hyōgai Kanji", 49 components, and 35 strokes.
+As a result, svgsJa folder contains 3231 characters.

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

+The svgsKo folder contains svg files corresponding to Korean "hanja level 8 and level 7" (150 characters).

-The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), 82 "uncommon hanzi" in a text written in simplified hanzi, 34 components and 35 strokes.
+The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), 79 "uncommon hanzi", 236 "traditional hanzi" (that can appear in a simplified hanzi text), 40 components and 35 strokes.
 This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
-As a result, svgsJa folder contains 7151 characters.
+As a result, svgsJa folder contains 7390 characters.

-The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1 traditional hanzi" (197 characters).
+The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1, HSK 2 and HSK 3 traditional hanzi" (647 characters) and 2 other characters.
 Note that some simplified characters have more than one corresponding traditional character.
+As a result, svgsZhHant folder contains 649 characters.

 Take care because characters are not always the same in Japanese and in Chinese even when they share the same unicode.
 For instance 勉 (21193.svg) in Japanese has not the same shape as 勉 (21193.svg) in Chinese.